deankale/NFTHack-2022--OnTrac/README.md

 # NFTHack-2022--OnTrac
-this is the official ETHGlobal NFTHackathon 2022 submission for our project "OnTrac"
+This is the official ETHGlobal NFTHackathon 2022 submission for our project "OnTrac".

 # TL;DR How it Works:
-1. User initiates a task to complete, connects their wallet address + the address of a trusted partner
+1. User initiates a task to complete, connects their wallet + enters the address of a trusted partner
-2. User picks a deadline and a max price (in crypto-tokens) they are willing to lose if they fail
+2. User picks a deadline and a max price (in crypto-tokens) they are willing to lose if they fail to complete their task
 3. With the help of [SuperFluid](https://www.superfluid.finance/home)'s SDK will stream money using SuperFluid from User's wallet into a vault at a steady rate until the deadline hits
 4. If they pass, they get their money back and a minted NFT, if they give up early or fail to complete, the money moves from the vault into their trusted partner's wallet and they get no NFT.
 5. OnTrac has potential to restructure independent learning online, freelance work agreements, and promote a culture of self-improvement backed by science and code.